abigailwozniak/job-tenure/detail.md

 - **Figure 5: Retention rates for men**
     - **sipp96nosep8.do** - uses sipp9608.dta, calculates the retention rate for men with 20+ years of tenure and saves the average retention rate over time in sipp96nosep8.dta.
     - **sippeu_old.do** - uses tempsipp80.dta, tempsipp2.dta, and tempsipp.dta to calculate the fraction of employed men who transition from employed to unemployed and from employed to not-in-labor force and saves the results in sippeu_old.dta.
     - To get fig5sipp.dta, merge sipp96nosep8.dta and sippeu_old.dta on year and month, then generate new columns that are 1 – minus the sum of these two transition rates.
-Then, use fig5sipp.dta and a file in the CPS_Materials section to produce Figure 5.
+Then use Fig5.do to produce Figure 5.

 - **Figure 9: Percent of workers with less than 1 year of tenure and 1-3 years of tenure**
     - See Figure 1.
 - **Figure 11: Decomposition of new hires**
     - **sipp96hires.do** - uses tempsipp2.dta and calculates fraction of employed workers that are new hires (tenure less than 1 quarter), job-to-job flows (tenure less than 1 quarter and employed in the previous quarter), and flows from non-employment (tenure less than one quarter and not employed in the previous quarter), and outputs sipp96hires.dta
-    - See the CPS_materials for the do files that use sipp96hires.dta to output Figure 11.
+    - Fig 11 was plotted using Fig11.do after renaming sipp96hires.dta as fig11sipp.dta.
 - **Table 5: Decomposition of the change in the aggregate job-to-job transition rate**
     - **sipp96ee.do** - uses tempsipp2.dta and calculates job-to-job flows by tenure category.
 It then calculates counterfactual transition rates holding either the share of each tenure category at its pre-2000 level or the fraction of job-to-job flows for each tenure category at its pre-2000 level.
 The actual and counterfactual job-to-job transition rates are then reported to make the table.
 - **Appendix Figure 5: Involuntary and Voluntary Separations in the SIPP**
   - **afig5.do** - uses sipp9608.dta and outputs figappend5.dta
-  - See the CPS_materials for the do files that use figappend5.dta to output Appendix Figure 5
+  - Appendix Figure 5 and Appendix Figure 6 were plotted using appendfig5.do, which calls figappend5.dta.

 ## GSS_Materials